jrodewig/wanderahead.github.io/_posts/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha.md

 and their magnificent shell mounds, which you can still see today.

 ## Check Out the Tiny Home Architecture

-Sporting names like Flamingo and Margarita and vivid exteriors that range from turquoise to tangerine, the houses at [Matlacha Tiny Village](https://www.matlachatinyvillage.com/) perfectly match the rest of the town.
-Overnight guests have all they need with a kitchenette, outdoor grill, picnic table, dock and kayak launch.

 <img
   src="/assets/img/2025-04-09-floridas-tiny-art-island-welcome-to-matlacha/artwork-outside-leoma-lovegrove-art-gallery-and-gardens-matlacha-fl-665.webp"